sacredLamp/miniDetector/README.md

 # miniDetector
-A "down detector" but scaled down to terminal. miniDetector is a CLI application that allows you to check whether websites, databases, and services are currently online or unavailable, without having to browse the web for each one individually.
+A "down detector" but scaled down to terminal.

+miniDetector is a CLI application that allows you to check whether websites, databases, and services are currently online or unavailable, without having to browse the web for each one individually.

-Chosen data is then saved into a `.txt` file, and saved so that on the next start-up, your list of sites remains intact.
+Added data is then saved into a `.txt` file, and saved so that on the next start-up, your list of sites remains intact.

-## Goal
+## Goal:
 The goal is to create a scaled-down version of DownDetector in order to practice techniques that can be applied to the future project, without having to worry about UI elements.

 ## Current Features: